chmouel/snazy/README.md

 - Snazy support action command on regexp, which mean if you have a regexp matching a message it will run an action on it.
 It currently supports only one action one regexp.
 If you specify the string `"{}"` it will be expanded to the matched string.
-For example on macOS this command will display a notification with the pipelinerun that has succeeded:
+For example on MacOS this command will display a notification with the pipelinerun that has succeeded:

   ```shell